 ||Export the current employee list with demographic data and business unit affiliations to an Excel file

-The Export organization function will export all the current employee records, inclusive of their business unit affiliation and demographic data (if any), to an Excel file.
+The Export to Excel function will export all the current employee records, inclusive of their business unit affiliation and demographic data (if any), to an Excel file.
 The columns in the Excel file will have the associated data field names as headings, which will make the reimporting of the Excel data a breeze.
 This will allow you, for instance, to export the current employee list in Excel, edit the Excel file to reflect all the changes in your current organizational structure, and then to reimport the Excel file after having deleted the current content (see the next function).

 - Business units to export – the employee records of all the organization's employees will be exported by default; click on the drop-down to select one or more business units to selectively export employee details.